 Safely transporting your drone is one of the more difficult tasks of drone ownership.
 Hauling a drone by hand is not entirely feasible, which is why there are many dedicated backpacks and cases out there today.
+Some of the smaller folding drones can slide into a big pocket or water bottle pouch, but most still need a bag, if only to corral the remote and accessories.

 Finding the right carrying case, bag or backpack can be difficult.
 I tend to use all of the above, swapping out based on my current needs and destination.
 Transporting a drone when traveling is the right time to use a sturdy case.
 A basic bag often gets me from my secret lair into my backyard and my backpack(s) let me go hiking or otherwise head out for the day.

 The important things to look out for are build quality, of course, size and configuration, so that everything fits, and carrying methods, because not all straps are made equal.
-You might also consider a certain amount of water resistance, even if you have a waterproof drone, I doubt the controller and all of your best drone accessories are also safe to get wet.
+You might also consider a certain amount of water resistance, even if you have a waterproof drone, I doubt the controller and all of your best drone accessories are safe to get wet.

 Manfrotto MB BP-D1 backpack

 If you are unfamiliar with the name, Manfrotto is a respected manufacturer of mid to high-end camera equipment.
-Nearly the entire Drone Rush, Charged.io and Android Authority team use one Manfrotto camera tripod or another.
+Nearly the entire Drone Rush, SoundGuys, and Android Authority team use one Manfrotto camera tripod or another.
 This distinction of quality carries over to their bag and backpack offerings, so much so that you will find Manfrotto bags for sale on the DJI website.

 The Manfrotto MB BP-D1 backpack is my choice from their line, their thoughtfulness in the details and support for cameras won me over.
 I know that many of you are not as concerned with taking along a camera drone and a DSLR camera, but that’s how I shoot my video reviews for you folks, this Manfrotto bag is perfect for these needs.